ekamp/OS/Exam2StudyGuide.md

 <b>Working Set Model </b> : Approximates the locality chatacteristics of a process to try to identify the processes that are in the working set, in order to put them in memory and avoid thrashing.

 <b>Page Fault Frequency</b> : Manages resident sets, if a process does not have its working set in memory it will generate page faults, however if a process never generates page faults that means it has too much memory allocated to it.
 Therefore a threshhold of page faults needs to be set to determine the amount of memory or page frames that should be allocated to each process.

+<b>Slab</b> : is one block of contiguous memory often several pages in size.
+Responsible for allocation of memory objects of the same size.

+<b>Cache</b> : Collection of slabs responsible for a single object.

 ##Devices
 <b>Block Device</b> : provides structured access to the underlying hardware.
 Block devices can host a file system.
 Since it is persistent it can cache memory.